-Activity A Description of maintenance activity Alien vegetation removal along the drainage line located between sites A and B; at the upper drainage line crossing and at the lower drainage line to be rehabilitated.
-Removal of all alien vegetation from the river channel and associated areas that were constructed and rehabilitated.
+Activity A Description of maintenance activity Alien vegetation removal.
 Actions The following actions are anticipated to be undertaken in order to carry out alien vegetation removal: Removal of the invasive and alien plants should be according to the appropriate invasive alien plant clearing guidelines/methods provided by the Working for Water Programme.
 Impacts of actions The following impacts are anticipated as a result of undertaking the maintenance activity: Minor disturbance to the local indigenous vegetation within the aquatic habitats as a result of removal of alien and invasive plants.
-Clearance of alien and invasive vegetation from the area and subsequent improvement in the ecological health where construction and rehabilitation has taken place within aquatic habitats Severity of impacts Minor disturbance to the local vegetation Alien vegetation Alien vegetation N/A this impact is a POSITIVE clearance Measures to mitigate the severity of the impact Minor disturbance to the local vegetation • Removal of the invasive and alien plants should be according to the guidelines provided by the Working for Water Programme.
-Alien vegetation • N/A this impact is a POSITIVE Remedial measures if mitigation measures are not implemented adequately on site.
-Clearance There are no additional remedial mitigation measures other than those listed above.
+Clearance of alien and invasive vegetation from the area and subsequent improvement in the ecological health where construction and rehabilitation has taken place within aquatic habitats.
+Severity of impacts Minor disturbance to the local vegetation Alien vegetation Alien vegetation clearance Minor disturbance to the local will be Negligible.
+N/A this impact is a POSITIVE Measures to mitigate the severity of the impact Minor disturbance to the local vegetation • Removal of the invasive and alien plants should be according to the guidelines provided by the Working for Water Programme.
+Alien vegetation • N/A this impact is a POSITIVE clearance Remedial measures if mitigation measures are not implemented adequately on site.
+There are no additional remedial mitigation measures other than those listed above.
 As such, all mitigation measures as outlined above should be implemented in full.
 Method of Access to the site Access to the site could be gained using the access roads and selected demarcated areas.
 Time period of maintenance management activity The maintenance management activity should be undertaken on a regular basis (at least 12 monthly) after the work is completed.
 The maintenance management activity will last for approximately 1-2 days.